Pulmonary valve stenosis is when the pulmonary valve is thickened or can't open fully.

 There are several steps your child can take to avoid some of the complications of pulmonary valve stenosis: Get regular medical care.
-This includes basic checkups and heart tests.Take antibiotics before any dental cleaning, dental work, or other invasive procedures if it is recommended by your doctor.
+This includes basic checkups and heart tests.Take antibiotics before any dental cleaning, dental work, or other invasive procedures if it is advised.
 Not all patients with valve stenosis need antibiotics for these procedures.Eat a healthy diet that is low in salt.
-Work with the doctor or dietician to plan a healthy diet for your child.
+Work with the doctor or dietitian to plan a healthy diet for your child.
 This may help decrease the pressure in your child’s heart and improve symptoms.

 Monitor blood pressure at home.
 Inform the doctor if your child seems to be developing

 high blood pressure

 Ways to prevent heart defects are not entirely clear and may not always be possible.
 However, good prenatal care may reduce your risk of having a child with a heart defect.
 During pregnancy:

 Visit your healthcare provider regularly.
 Prenatal

 and certain genetic tests may detect a heart defect in a growing fetus.